Bruce Lipton and His Pseudoscientific Manifesto for American Evolutionary Supremacy

 That a thought-system has developed into an ideology shows in, that it is a closed system, which is shared by a large group of people.
 Such a closed system has especially two distinctive characters: 1) It allows no imaginable circumstance to talk against the ideology.
 2) It refuses all critique by analysing the motives in the critique in concepts, which is collected from the ideology itself (an ideology always thinks black and white, and therefore always has an anti-ideology, an enemy image, which it attribute on to everyone, who don´t agree).

-An ideology is therefore characterized by, that it is not able to contain, or direct refuses, rationality and critical thinking.
+An ideology is characterized by, that it is not able to contain, or direct refuses, rationality and critical thinking.
 We all know how dissidents have been killed, jailed and tortured under totalitarian ideologies.
+The following quote from "Spontaneous Evolution" is noteworthy, if not directly scary:

 The only thing that differs The Matrix Conspiracy fascism from traditional fascism, is the non-violent attitude.
 But there is certainly used psychic violence such as brainwashing techniques.
 I have shown that in the Matrix Dictionary entry on A Course in Miracles, which probably is the main text of the New Thought movement, which Bruce Lipton is proponent for.